stinger0962/LeetCode/word_ladder_i.md

 # Word Ladder I

+---

+Word Ladder II is a combination of BFS finding shortest path and DFS backtracking.

+For more informations, refer to *10.8 Word Ladder II*

+---

 Given two words (beginWord and endWord), and a dictionary's word list, find the length of shortest transformation sequence from beginWord to endWord, such that:

 Only one letter can be changed at a time